sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Configuration
 =============

-Configuration and customization of sphinx-gallery is done primarily with a dictionary specified in your ``conf.py`` file.
+Configuration and customization of Sphinx-Gallery is done primarily with a dictionary specified in your ``conf.py`` file.
 A list of the possible keys are listed :ref:`below <list_of_options>` and explained in greater detail in subsequent sections.